Egyptian Americans: Predominant means of entry

 In the total foreign-born Egyptian population of 2016, 67% were naturalized US citizens.
 A majority of 32% of foreign-born Egyptians in 2016 gained legal permanent resident (LPR) status as immediate relatives of US citizens, the primary means of entry for most US foreign-born populations.
 Therefore, social networks through familial ties remain the primary means of entry for Egyptians obtaining LPR status, nonetheless, almost as many, precisely 29%, enter through Section 203(c) of the Immigration and Nationality Act of 1990.
-Diversity immigrants come from countries with historically low rates of immigration to the US and applicants are required to have an educational or professional background.

 In 2016, the third major channel of obtaining LPR status in the US for Egyptian first-generation immigrants were as refugees and asylees.
 The share of the Egyptian foreign-born population obtaining LPR status as refugees or asylees was at 23% in 2016.
 These figures were particularly high following the 2011 uprisings and post-revolutionary period in Egypt.
 Specifically, 2,571 foreign-born Egyptians were affirmatively granted asylum status in 2012 compared to 751 in 2011.
 Nevertheless, these numbers decreased to 690 affirmative asylum status in 2016.

 Religion

-In contrast to the population of Egypt, where Muslims constitute approximately 90% of the population, the majority of Egyptian Americans are Coptic Christians, with Muslims forming a minority in the community.
-The Copts began to immigrate to the United States as early as the late 1940s.
-There are hundreds of Coptic Orthodox churches in the United States (along with over 90 congregations in Canada).
-It is estimated that there are over one million Coptic Orthodox Christians in North America as a whole.
-A small number of Egyptian Christians who immigrated to the U.S. include Coptic Catholics and Protestants.
+In contrast to the population of Egypt, where Muslims constitute approximately 90% of the population, a larger percentage of Egyptian Americans are Coptic Christians.